How to Install Telnet via CMD or PowerShell in Windows 11

 Useful tip: Run CMD, PowerShell or Regedit as SYSTEM in Windows 11

-Step 1: Open Command Prompt (CMD) or PowerShell with administrator privileges
+Step 1: Open CMD or PowerShell as an admin

 2. Type CMD or PowerShell in the search bar.

-3. Right-click on the appropriate search result and select Run as administrator.
-This action opens the Command Prompt or PowerShell with administrator privileges, allowing you to make system-level changes.
+3. Right-click the search result and pick Run as administrator.
+This lets you make changes at the system level.

 Command Prompt Run as Administrator

-Step 2: Install Telnet client using command line
+Step 2: Add Telnet using the command line

 dism /online /Enable-Feature /FeatureName:TelnetClient